Looking for free things to do in Miami? You have come to the right place!

 1.1 Take a Free Art Deco District Tour

 South Beach is a veritable Art Deco paradise.
-In fact, it houses the world’s largest collection of Art Deco architecture!
+It houses the world’s largest collection of Art Deco architecture!
 So it is obvious that this would top the list of free things to do in Miami!

-Interestingly, South Beach had not always been this swanky and attractive.
+Interestingly, South Beach had only sometimes been this expensive and attractive.
 It used to be contaminated by crime and abandoned properties.
-It was only in the 1980s and 1990s, with films like Birdcage and Scarface, that it became the international tourist attraction that it is today!

-Those iconic, brightly colored art deco buildings on Ocean Drive have appeared in various other films and magazines!
-And even if you’re not into architecture, you’ll enjoy strolling down these pastel-colored streets.
+Those iconic, brightly colored art deco buildings on Ocean Drive have appeared in various other films and magazines.
+You’ll enjoy strolling down these pastel-colored streets even if you’re not into architecture.

 1.2 Encapsulate the Impressive Wynwood Walls Street Art